Eight months before Charles and I first started traveling back in 2002, I was a broke university grad with a student loan and almost no savings.

 “It doesn’t matter about money; having it, not having it.
 Or having clothes, or not having them.
 You’re still left alone with yourself in the end.”
 Billy Idol

 You know what I’m going to say here.
 Oh my God, stop!
-At $5 to $10 a pack, smoking is one of the biggest roadblocks to saving.
+At $10 or more a pack, smoking is one of the biggest roadblocks to saving.
 If you can’t stop, cut back.

 If you have a long term cell phone contract, look into how you can cut your bill.
 Can you cancel the plan, or sell it to someone and switch to a cheaper pay as you go plan?
 While you’re at it, make sure that you have an unlocked phone that will work anywhere in the world.
 You’ll save a fortune wherever you travel by buying a pay as you go SIM card at your destination rather than paying outrageous roaming fees.